 You think you know, but you have no idea.

-The information posted herein is not legal advice.
-If you seek legal advice contact an attorney who is familiar with all the facts of your case.
+The information posted here is not legal advice.
+If you seek legal advice hire an attorney who is familiar with all the facts of your case.

 Last edited by lorax3; 11-18-2012 at 5:06 PM..